It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

 Dolly, a Finn-Dorset sheep, was the first mammal to be successfully cloned from an adult somatic cell.
 Dolly was formed by taking a cell from the udder of her 6-year-old biological mother.

 Dolly’s embryo was created by taking the cell and inserting it into a sheep egg.
-It took 434 tries before an embryo was successful.
-The embryo was placed inside a female sheep that went through a normal pregnancy.
+It took 434 tries before an origin was successful.
+The source was placed inside a female sheep who had a normal pregnancy.

-She was cloned at the Roslin Institute in Scotland by British scientists Sir Ian Wilmut and Keith Campbell and lived there from her birth in 1996 until her death in 2003 when she was six years old.
+She was cloned at the Roslin Institute in Scotland by British scientists Sir Ian Wilmut and Keith Campbell and lived there from her birth in 1996 until she died in 2003 when she was six years old.

-He was born on July 5, 1996, but was not announced to the world until February 22, 1997.
+He was born on July 5, 1996, but was not announced until February 22, 1997.
 His stuffed remains were placed in the Royal Museum in Edinburgh, part of the National Museums of Scotland.

 Dolly was publicly significant because the effort demonstrated that the genetic material of a specific adult cell, programmed to express only a distinct subset of its genes, can be reprogrammed to grow an entirely new organism.